Scuola Grande di San Rocco

 Chiesa di San Rocco

-This soaring Italian-brick Gothic church features marquetry choir stalls, Canova's pyramid mausoleum, Bellini's achingly sweet Madonna...
+A soaring Italian-brick Gothic church, I Frari's assets include marquetry choir stalls, Canova's pyramid mausoleum, Bellini's achingly...

 Shocking but true: sometimes even Venetians need a break from the usual spritz , and crave a fortifying Guinness or minty mojito...

 Long, skinny Tonolo is the stuff of local legend, a fact confirmed by the never-ending queue of customers.
 Ditch packaged B&B...

 Campo San Rocco 3052 · interesting places nearby

 Everyone wanted the commission to paint this building dedicated to the patron saint of the plague-stricken, so Tintoretto cheated: instead of producing sketches like rival Veronese, he gifted a splendid ceiling panel of patron St Roch, knowing it couldn't be refused or matched by other artists.
 The artist documents Mary's life story in the assembly hall, and both Old and New Testament scenes in the Sala Grande Superiore upstairs.

 In the assembly hall , Mary's life story starts on the left wall with the Annunciation and ends on the opposite wall with Tintoretto's dark, cataclysmic Ascension.
 From spring to late autumn, the artworks provide a bewitching backdrop to top-notch concerts of baroque music; ask at the counter or check the website for details.